tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 Andral takes the potion to recover from the fall.
 [HP: +7] Asher casts False Life on himself. [+7 Temp HP] .
 Gar tosses the invisibility potion to Tarkin.

-Making their way across the platform, the party comes across a long hallway covered in thick dust, with faux columns every 10 feet, and a set of double doors with an angel carving at the end.
-Andral, Aarden and Gar fall into another pit trap.
-[Damage: 5] Gesgrim walks back to grab the rope-platform and helps the fallen party members out.
+**Hidden Passage.** Making their way across the platform, the party enters a long hallway covered in thick dust, with false columns every 10 feet.
+At the end are double doors with an angel carving embedded in them.
+Andral, Aarden and Gar recklessly cross the room and fall into another pit trap.
+[Damage: 5] Gesgrim walks back to grab the rope-platform and helps the fallen out.

 [XP: +20 each for surviving the pit trap.]

-The next room is a dusty crypt with three large stone sarcophagi.
+**Crypt.** The next room is a dusty crypt with three large stone sarcophagi.
 Propped against each sarcophagus is a human skeleton in rusty mail armor.
 False columns line the room, carved in the image of spreading oak trees.
 Aarden immediately tries to spot any traps, but finds none.
 [Investigation: 11] Gar isn't able to identify any markings on the armor worn by the corpses; age has worn away any distinctive features.
 [Investigation: 11] Gesgrim then approaches one of the sarcophagi to inspect it and the skeletons chitter to life.

 **Combat Encounter.** Initiative: Tarkin: 17, Tarkin: 9, Gesgrim: 8, Asher: 7, Gar: 7, Aarden: 5, Andral: 5